Acrylic Watch Crystal Terminology

 Case Seat / Crystal Seat

-The machined ledge or opening in the case (or bezel) that the crystal fits into.
-This is the area you typically measure for sizing.
+The machined ledge or opening in the case or bezel that the crystal fits into.
+This is often the area measured when determining crystal size.

 Press Fit / Friction Fit

 A fit that relies on tight tolerances and compression.
-The crystal is pressed into the seat and held by mechanical retention (no adhesive required when properly sized).
+The crystal is pressed into the seat and held by mechanical retention without adhesive when properly sized.

 Snap Bezel

-A bezel that snaps on/off the case.
-Some snap bezels clamp or retain the crystal when installed.
+A bezel that snaps on and off the case.
+In some designs, the snap bezel helps clamp or retain the crystal when installed.

 Tension Ring / Armored Crystal